How Many People Are Named Amy?

 An estimated 612,999 people in the United States have the first name Amy.
 While not in the top 50, it remains a well-known name ranking #60 overall.
 It is almost exclusively a female name.
 The average bearer is 47 years old, and Amy peaked in popularity in 1975 with 32,342 births that year.
 It has a similar number of bearers to Rebecca (612,259).

-Below you will find a full statistical profile of Amy as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, and state-by-state birth registrations.
+Below you will find a full statistical profile of Amy as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, state-by-state birth registrations, and, when available, a 2020 Census snapshot showing who had the name at that point in time.
 You can also check how many people share the full name Amy paired with any surname.

 Key Insights